LinusU/flutter_web_auth/README.md

 final accessToken = jsonDecode(response.body)['access_token'] as String;
 ```

+**Note:** To use multiple scopes with Google, you need to encode them as a single string, separated by spaces.
+For example, `scope: 'email https://www.googleapis.com/auth/userinfo.profile'`.
+Here is [a list of all supported scopes](https://developers.google.com/identity/protocols/oauth2/scopes).

 ## Setup

 Setup works as for any Flutter plugin, expect the Android and Web caveats outlined below: